 Why take our course?

-- Wine Regions: 18 wine producing countries including business & service techniques.
+- Wine Regions: 18 wine producing countries including significant re-emerging regions, and business & service techniques.

 - Tasting Selections: each class features at least eight hand selected unique wines, tasting more than 140 wines.
 Our Chairman, in consultation with the instructors selects exceptional wines to represent each highlighted region.